ultimaille/graphite-addon-loader/README.md

 ## How Graphite recognize external plugins ?

-To enable Graphite to load plugins and generate the appropriate user interface (UI), it is necessary to present program parameters in a specific format that can be read and understood by Graphite.
-Let's call this format EPF (External Plugin Format / Expose Parameter Format).
+To enable Graphite loading plugins and generate the appropriate user interface (UI), it is necessary to present program parameters in a specific format that can be read and understood by Graphite.
+Let's call this format __EPF format__ for External Plugin Format / Expose Parameter Format.

 This format is obtained by Graphite when executing `ext_loader.lua` in two different ways: